tekknolagi/tekknolagi.github.com/_posts/2024-02-18-vectorizing-ml-models.md

 Remember that `v0` and `v1` might be entire graphs on their own, so this is only one step of a bigger loop.
 If `v0` and `v1` are also deeply nested plus trees, we want to flatten them as well.

-That sounds to me like a good opportunity to build up the graph from the "bottom" (the leaves) up.
-And what operation do we already have to find that traversal order? `topo`, of course.
+The "normal" way to do to this optimization in a functional style is to do a depth-first transformation and return a new copy of the graph.
+With union-find, we can avoid doing a bunch of those copies.

+We also already have an operation to traverse leaf-first: topological sort.
 A topological sort of a graph orders node dependencies before the node itself---children before parents.
 Bottom up.

+So here is one loop over each node in the graph, optimizing from the leaves on up, doing cascading squishing of `+` nodes:

 ```python
 def run_optimize_one(v):